syndc8/iTunes_Mojave/README.md

 For those that have uninstalled iTunes on Mojave, and are looking to replace it.

+iTunes.app 12.9.5.5

-Download
+1. Download
-Extract (pass: alpine)
+2. Extract (pass: alpine)
-Copy to Apps folder
+3. Copy to Apps folder
-Done
+4. Done